Rockylars/Wulfram/docs/characters/Oreb/reference.md

 Zebah and Zalmunna were later beheaded just like Oreb and Zeeb by Gideon's hands, but much later.

 The Midianites are a folk coming from Midian, a son of [Abraham](https://en.wikipedia.org/wiki/Abraham) (father of Isaac), whose mother ([Keturah](https://en.wikipedia.org/wiki/Keturah)) was his second wife.
-There is not that much info about them, their pottery ([Qurraya ware](https://en.wikipedia.org/wiki/Midianite_pottery)) suggests they were sea folk (people from greek islands) and their
+There is not that much info about them, their pottery ([Qurraya ware](https://en.wikipedia.org/wiki/Midianite_pottery)) suggests they were sea folk (people from greek islands).

 Gideon and the Book of Judges is a big reference as well, as lots can be pulled from it.
 Gideon did a lot of work with a tiny army to defeat every Midian troop, freeing them from the Midian oppression, but his words were forgotten decades later when he died.
+Even worse, his faith, morals and way of life were almost instantly replaced by idolism once more.

 -----